device42/warranty_check/README.md

 ## Prerequisites
 In order for this script to check warranty status of the device, the device must have hardware model and serial number entered in Device42.
 Dell Warranty Status API key must be acquired as well.
-- Device42 Hardware model must have "Dell" in it's manufacturer data.
+- Device42 Hardware model must have "Dell", "Hewlett Packard", "IBM" or "LENOVO" in it's manufacturer data.
-- Device42 Serial number must be set to Dell's device serial number.
+- Device42 Serial number must be set to "Dell", "Hewlett Packard", "IBM" or "LENOVO" device serial number.
 - Dell's API key can be obtained by filling the on-boarding form.
 Please, follow the instructions from this ppt file: http://en.community.dell.com/dell-groups/supportapisgroup/m/mediagallery/20428185
+- HP's API key can be obtained by filling the on-boarding form.
+Please, follow the instructions from here: https://developers.hp.com/css-enroll

 ## Changes
 - Moved from just showing last date to showing all warranties and services found in the api call
 - Comparison on existence of registration per purchase/support info (per line on the order) based on serial, line contract id and contract end date
 - Moved from querying ALL devices to just querying the devices from the vendor itself (so skipping virtual machines and other manufacturers)
-- Using offset per 500 requests instead of doing a full request of all devices
+- Using offset per 100 requests instead of doing a full request of all devices
 - Brief pause per api call to prevent blockage at the api request site (1 second pause per api call)
 - Making a remark if the session for the api call is unauthorized (http code 401)